-The success of any dedicated team depends on how well the service provider takes care of the resources and on the quality of the infrastructure and environment provided.
-At A1QA, we’ve built a well-structured approach to set up dedicated teams considering all client’s requirements.
+The success of any dedicated team depends on how well a service provider takes care of its resources and on the quality of the infrastructure and environment provided.

 Does it take long to set up the right team?

-It depends.
 Some clients trust our project managers and rely on our choice.
 Others are more attentive to this matter and take part in all interviews, check CVs of all possible engineers.
-In average, it takes from a week to a month to set up a team that will be ready to start.
+On average, it takes from a week to a month to set up a team that will be ready to start.

 If a team requires 10 engineers, we usually recommend assigning only 2-3 specialists at the very start, and gradually expand the team as the project grows.
-This appears to be much more effective than to set up a team of 10 specialists from the beginning.
+This appears to be much more effective than to set up a team of 10 software testers from the very beginning.

-In addition to the team, we offer to assign a QA manager who will take control over QA tasks and activities to get the maximum value from the dedicated team.
+Besides, we offer to assign a QA manager who will take control over QA tasks and activities to get the maximum value from the DTM.

 We can also offer a try-before-you-buy option if a client is not sure that a proposed candidate fully meets requirements.
-It’s like a test drive for QA specialists: if there are any doubts, the client has time (from a week to a month) to form their opinion and decide whether to continue cooperation with the team or not.
+It’s like a test drive for QA specialists: if there are any doubts, clients have some time to form their opinion and decide whether to continue cooperation with the team players or not.

 What is the billing process?

-The dedicated team is paid for on a monthly basis and the pricing is quite simple.
-The billing sum depends on the team composition, its size and the skills set.
+The dedicated team is paid for on a monthly basis and the pricing process is quite simple.
+The billing sum depends on the team composition, its size, and the skillset.

 When discussing the model with a client, we warn them about the downtime expenditures: if there happens to be downtime and the team will have no tasks to perform, the client will keep paying for this time as well.